What is infinito passato in Italian?

-The infinitive form of the verb (amare – to love; correre – to run; dormire – to sleep; etc.) actually have a past tense in Italian: the infinito passato, or infinito composto (past infinitive).
+The infinitive form of the verb (amare: to love, correre: to run, and dormire: to sleep) actually has a past tense in Italian called infinito passato, or infinito composto and corresponds to the past infinitive in English.

 - mangiare – aver mangiato